 Despite acting in some ways like natural hormones these synthetic variants are in fact alien to the body and are processed differently, leading to undesirable effects.

 Some of the most commonly prescribed HRT treatments have long lists of adverse side effects that range from provoking (rather than reducing) menopause symptoms through to increasing incidence of heart disease, strokes and hormonal cancers.

 In recent years the movement away from these artificial hormones has been striking, with millions of women choosing not to use HRT because of the reported side effects.

 Throughout this time a simple, healthy solution has existed in the form of natural, bioidentical hormones.
 As the term suggests, these are identical to the body’s own hormones and as such are treated by the body as if it had produced them itself.

-Today an increasing number of healthcare professionals are recommending bioidentical, natural progesterone and thousands of women are turning to it as a healthy yet effective alternative to HRT.
+Today an increasing number of healthcare professionals are recommending bioidentical, natural hormones and thousands of women are turning to them as a healthy yet effective alternative to HRT.

 Natural Progesterone - The natural way to alleviate symptoms of menopause, PMS, endometriosis and other hormone-related problems By Dame Dr Shirley Bond & AnnA Rushton

 Natural Progesterone – The multiple roles of a remarkable hormone By Dr John R Lee MD

 All information given on this site is for general interest only.
 Every woman is unique.
 Your results may vary.Disclaimer: This article is intended to educate readers about Natural Progesterone and/or other Wellsprings products.
 For medical advice you should always talk to a healthcare professional.